Effects of surface tension and elasticity on critical points of the Kirchhoff-Plateau problem: Plane midline energy functionals

 \item {\em oval cross-section with fixed area}: using as a model for the oval a limacon of Pascal \cite{Lawrence_1972}, let $\Pi$ be the area of the oval and $a$ be one half of the sum between the shorter and the longer horizontal semi-axes of the oval, then $\Phi_{\vect{p}}$ reads

 \end{enumerate}

-\begin{remark} Depending on the choice of $E_{\rm sh_{i}}$, we are considering a different shape of the cross-section $\mathcal{A}(s)$ appended on each point of the midline $\vect{r}$.
-Hence, in the reconstruction process of the rod to place it in $\R^3$, the expression of the position function $\vect{p}$ defined in \eqref{eq:defp} has to be modified according to the additional parameters $a$ or $\Theta$ \eqref{eq:sh_1} - \eqref{eq:sh_3}. \end{remark}
+\begin{oss} Depending on the choice of $E_{\rm sh_{i}}$, we are considering a different shape of the cross-section $\mathcal{A}(s)$ appended on each point of the midline $\vect{r}$.
+Hence, in the reconstruction process of the rod to place it in $\R^3$, the expression of the position function $\vect{p}$ defined in \eqref{eq:defp} has to be modified according to the additional parameters $a$ or $\Theta$ \eqref{eq:sh_1} - \eqref{eq:sh_3}. \end{oss}